sharkLoc/palindrome-finder/README.md

 Three python scripts have been implemented for data analysis.

 1. plot_graph -- Plots a graph with statistics from the output file
-2. print_statistic -- Prints a desired statistic
+2. print_statistic -- Prints a desired statistic, for example longest palindrome
-3. filter_output -- Filters the output to only include certain palindromes
+3. filter_output -- Filters the output to only include certain palindromes, for example repeat masking the outputq

 #### Example usage
 ```